Can you describe what a health insurance deductible is? How about a premium or copay?

 While these terms will get you started, there’s still a lot more to understand.
-These resources can help you find the answers to your questions and ultimately choose the best health insurance plan to meet your needs
+These resources can help you find the answers to your questions and ultimately choose the best health insurance plan to meet your needs.

-- Questions about your benefits?
+Still have questions about your benefits?
 An insurance agent can be a helpful resource when evaluating your health insurance needs since they are not associated with one specific insurance carrier.

-Find answers about your plan from your health insurance provider.
+You can also find answers about your plan from your health insurance provider.
 They’ll be able to answer any questions you have about your current coverage.